TubaAdrienn/SZFM_2020_2_Softies/documentation/functional_specification.md

 * GUI: Stands for graphical user interface that allows interaction between users and electronic devices by clicking on icons or through text navigation.
 * JavaFx: A software platform for creating desktop applications' GUI.
 * RDBMS: Relational Database Management System is a software that allows users to define, create, maintain, or control access to the database.
-* AI: Artificial intelligence is "intelligence" demonstrated by machines.
+* TicTacToe: Artificial intelligence is "intelligence" demonstrated by machines.
 Any device that observes its environment and takes actions that maximize the chance of achieving its goals successfully.
 * jpeg: A compression used in image file formats.
 Compression is lossy.
 * png: Stands for Portable Network Graphics.
 Image file format that supports lossless data compression.